 Learn The Unspoken Rules

 Lawn bowling happens to be one of the games with several rules of etiquette.
 These rules, especially once learned and appreciated, create a pleasant game for all involved.
 Are you a beginner in lawn bowling?
-This article presents critical lawn bowls practices worth considering the next time you are in the field.
+This article presents critical lawn bowls practices worth considering the next time you are on the rink.
+If you want more on the basic rules of bowls, then checkout my guide for the rules of lawn bowls.

 1. Be on Time